 (Despite difficulty finding the place in the dark, this is the best Airbnb we stayed at in NZ – here’s a link to the place if you’re interested).

 However, when the host came home things made a sharp turn for the better.
 A charming man of Maori decent, our host was an expert on Abel Tasman National Park and had previously owned some guiding companies in the area.
-He gave us some solid recommendations for what to do in Abel Tasman National Park.
+He had one recommendation for how to spend a day in Abel Tasman National Park.

-Specifically, he told us we had to go on a full day kayak tour.
+He told us we had to go on a full day kayak tour.
 He even specified the company we had to go with, Kaiteriteri Kayaks, because they had the best trip.
-We hadn’t been planning on doing a kayak tour (well, we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.
+We hadn’t been planning on doing a kayak tour (you know, as we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.

 We arrived at the launch not really knowing what to expect – we hadn’t done any research on the trip, so everything we knew was from our Airbnb host.

 The trip began on a boat cruise.
 The thing about Abel Tasman National Park is that isn’t accessible by car.
 You either have to hike in or you can take a boat (kayak or cruise).
 The benefit of taking the boat cruise first is that you are able to go deeper into the park, and then transfer to the kayaks for more exploring.